mike-scott/osfoundries/src/content/blog/multi-arch-containers.md

 ## Building

 Architecture specific image layers need to be produced before an manifest can be created.
-Lets quickly dive into what is needed to do this, and discuss some limitations that Docker currently has.
+Let's quickly dive into what is needed to do this, and discuss some limitations that Docker currently has.

 ### Base Images